datacite/blog/_posts/2016-04-14-its-all-about-relations.md

 2. The DataCite MDS stores information about DataCite DOIs, but can't store metadata (again title, authors, publication date, etc.) for other resources such as Crossref DOIs.

 DataCite thus needs a service to enhance its DataCite Metadata Store (MDS).
-This service should be flexible enough to also handle information coming from other providers besides Crossref, for example claims of DataCite DOIs in the ORCID registry or links of DataCite DOIs to code repositories such as Github.
+Data citations are the most important use case, but his service should be flexible enough to also handle information coming from other providers besides Crossref, for example claims of DataCite DOIs in the ORCID registry or links of DataCite DOIs to code repositories such as Github.

 The new service is called [DataCite Event Data](https://eventdata.datacite.org), and the screenshot above shows six data citations coming from Crossref.
 The software powering the service is called [Lagotto](http://www.lagotto.io/), open source software originally developed in 2009 by the Open Access publisher [Public Library of Science](http://www.plos.org).
 While Lagotto provides the basic functionality needed for the Event Data service, significant development effort was required to enable the full functionality described above.
 This work was done, and will continue, in close collaboration with Crossref, as Crossref wants to address similar use cases.
 Although the core Crossref infrastructure is built around citation linking of publications, Crossref is working on [registering other online events associated with Crossref DOIs](http://blog.crossref.org/2016/02/event-data-open-for-your-interpretation.html), e.g. a Wikipedia page referencing one or more journal articles.

 This Tuesday we released version 5 of the Lagotto software [@http://doi.org/10.5281/ZENODO.49516] with support for what we need for the Event Data service.
+The release would not have been possible without developer [Joe Wass](https://github.com/afandian) from Crossref.
 The list of changes is long and can be read about in detail in the [release notes](https://github.com/lagotto/lagotto/releases/tag/v.5.0.1).
 The highlights include:

 1. A **deposits** API allowing anyone with a valid API key to push events into the system using a JSON object which can be (almost) as simple as